zingarelli/codechella/README.md

 There's a 404 page in which I show a random cat pic.
 I've used [Cataas (Cat as a service)](https://cataas.com/#/) to get those pics.

 In the FAQ page, content for the asnwer is displayed when one clicks on the question.
 This is called "accordion".
 I've learned how to hide/show content [in this article of W3Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).

+I've created a component `<ScrollToTop />` so that pages are always displayed from the top of the window.
+I copied the code for this component from [React Router's tutorial](https://v5.reactrouter.com/web/guides/scroll-restoration/scroll-to-top).

 ## About the Challenge